Filter Content

 WEEKEND MASS TIMES FOR ST COLUMBA’S: It is always lovely for children and their families to attend Mass in our Parish.
 Currently Mass is celebrated each Sunday at 8:00am.

-Date
+Date |

 Event |

-Friday 5th September
+Friday 26th September |

 Building Faith Together: Conversations for Parents and Kids

-A new addition to RE News, this section provides conversation starters to help parents engage with their child’s Religious Education and deepen their understanding together.
+This section provides conversation starters to help parents engage with their child’s Religious Education and deepen their understanding together.

 Have a lovely week and may God bless you always,